tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 ## Resumption and Pre-Shared Key (PSK) {#resumption-and-psk}

-Although TLS PSKs can be established out of band,
+Although TLS PSKs can be established externally,
 PSKs can also be established in a previous connection and then used to establish a new connection ("session resumption" or "resuming" with a PSK).
 Once a handshake has completed, the server can